-RELATED: The best locations for a first birthday party on Long Island
+RELATED: Best Spots for a First Birthday Party on Long Island

 Follow the trail at Eisenhower Park to a playground perfect for cruisers and crawlers.

 While it might be less scenic than other parks, Eisenhower makes up for it with an excellent playground space for crawlers.
-The paved trail itself is just over two miles, meandering through different parts of the park.
+The paved trail itself is just over 2 miles, meandering through different parts of the park.
 It's best to park at Field 2, near the playground, to start the trail at the beginning.
 The trail has some fun sights to take in, including a mini-golf station, track, and small lake.
 It's also perfect for people-watching.
-The playground, however, is the highlight of this walk.
+The playground is one of our favorite tot spots and the highlight of this walk.
 It has a section made just for crawling babies, with small tunnels and structures with interactive play pieces that are easy to grab for a sitting or standing baby.
 The park is FREE for Nassau County residents.
 There is a $10 parking fee for nonresidents on weekends, but parking is FREE on weekdays.

-Situated just south of the Southern State Parkway, Valley Stream State Park is a great walk for those in western Nassau.
-The park features picnic areas, a playground, and a paved trail.
-The trail is lined with trees and shrubs and follows a small stream leading to Valley Stream Pond.
+Situated just south of the Southern State Parkway, Valley Stream State Park is a great walk for those in western Nassau County.
+The park features picnic areas, a playground, and a paved trail lined with trees and shrubs, which follows a small stream leading to Valley Stream Pond.
 The pond is an excellent place to spot waterfowl.
 Just make sure baby doesn't get too close: Those geese can get feisty.
-Admission is FREE for vehicles with an Empire Passport, otherwise there is an $8 parking fee.
+Admission is FREE for vehicles with an Empire Passport; otherwise, there is an $8 parking fee.

 Wantagh Park is an ideal walk for those who love the smell of the ocean.
-The paved path starts off at the bottom of the park, passing the playground and dog run before reaching the waterfront.
-A popular fishing spot, there are plenty of sights for you and baby to take in, including a clear view of Jones Beach from the pier.
-On your stroll you likely will spot fisherman, seagulls, boats, and even crabs.
+The paved path starts at the bottom of the park, passing the playground and dog run before reaching the waterfront.
+A popular fishing spot, there are plenty of sights for you and your baby to take in, including a clear view of Jones Beach from the pier.
+On your stroll, you'll likely spot fisherman, seagulls, boats, and even crabs.
 On the way back to your car, you might see a ballgame or two.
-Be sure to park by the playground to get the most out of your approximately two-mile walk.
+Be sure to park by the playground to get the most out of your approximately 2-mile walk.
 Wantagh Park is FREE for Nassau County residents.
 There is a $10 parking fee for nonresidents.

-Lush greenery surrounds parts of the trail at Bayard Cutting Arboretum in Great River.
+Lush greenery surrounds the trail at Bayard Cutting Arboretum in Great River.

-An especially lovely walk in the springtime, Bayard Cutting is a state park with impeccably manicured grounds nestled along the Connetquot River.
+A charming walk in the springtime, Bayard Cutting is a state park with impeccably manicured grounds nestled along the Connetquot River.
 The park is a wonderful mix of garden estate and pinetum.
-Stay along the main trail for the easiest walk with baby.
-Keep an eye out up above for ospreys and their nests.
+Stay along the main trail for the easiest walk with a baby.
+Keep an eye out above for nesting osprey.
 The estate mansion also offers guided tours on certain days for an additional fee.
 Admission is FREE for those with an Empire Pass, $8 per vehicle for those without one.
 Bayard Cutting is closed on Mondays.

 Belmont is full of large trees, shading most of the paths throughout the park.
 There are a few trail options.
-You can stick to circling around the lake, where you can find swans, frogs, rowboats, and fishermen.
+You can stick to circling the lake, where you can find swans, frogs, rowboats, and fishermen.
 You can also travel through the wooded path, which is wide and smooth enough for a stroller.
-Belmont is dog friendly, so you can bring Fido along with baby.
+Belmont is dog-friendly, so you can bring Fido along with baby.
 As with any wooded area, stay on the path and check for ticks before you leave.
-As a state park, Belmont is FREE for Empire Pass holders, otherwise, parking is $8 per vehicle.
+As a state park, Belmont is FREE for Empire Pass holders; otherwise, parking is $8 per vehicle.

 RELATED: Best Toddler Playgrounds on Long Island

-This is such a peaceful walk you will forget you're on Long Island.
+This is such a peaceful walk, you will forget you're on Long Island.
 Like Argyle, this is a small circular walk surrounding a pond.
-It is lined with historic houses and an old water mill.
+It is lined with historic houses and an old watermill.
 Three times around the main pond is 1.2 miles, but you can enter the unpaved path covered in wood chips and then the preserve.
 There you will find another small pond and a garden.
 The path can get bumpy, but overall it's a relatively smooth walk.
-There is no bathroom on site.
-Leashed dogs are welcome, so you and baby might see a pup or two.
+There is no bathroom on-site.
+Leashed dogs are welcome, so you and the baby might see a pup or two.
 Frank Melville Memorial Park is FREE.

-A hidden gem in Suffolk County, this Holtsville site is home to a one-mile walking trail, playground, pool (extra fee applies), and the wildlife and ecology center.
-The trail is completely paved, and while there isn't anything too exciting to look at the real star is its small zoo.
-The zoo features goats, which baby can pet and feed, as well as llamas, foxes, birds of prey, and even a black bear.
+A hidden gem in Suffolk County, this Holtsville site is home to a 1-mile walking trail, playground, pool (extra fee applies), and the wildlife and ecology center.
+The trail is completely paved, and while there isn't anything too exciting to look at, the real star is its small zoo.
+The zoo features goats, which baby can pet and feed, and llamas, foxes, birds of prey, and even a black bear.
 It's an intimate way to introduce baby to new animals.
 There is also a small greenhouse in the main building, which houses the bathrooms.
-Another highlight is a series of newly installed fitness stations, including a small, covered, outdoor gym.
+Another highlight is a series of newly installed fitness stations, including a small, covered outdoor gym.
 Holtsville Park is FREE for those with a Town of Brookhaven resident pass.
-Nonresidents pay a $5 parking fee, which includes access to the trail, playground, and zoo.
+Nonresidents pay a $5 parking fee, including access to the trail, playground, and zoo.

 Photos are by the author except where noted.